Hymie Weiss: Early years

-Henryk Wojciechowski was born in present-day Sieradz, Congress Poland, to Walenty S. Wojciechowski and Maria Bruszkiewicz.
-His parents emigrated to the United States in 1901 when Henryk was 3 years old and, upon their arrival in the new country, took the names of William and Mary Weiss.
-They settled in Buffalo, New York and later moved to an Irish district in the north of Chicago.
+Henryk Wojciechowski was born in Sieradz, Congress Poland, to Walenty S. Wojciechowski and Maria Bruszkiewicz.
+His parents emigrated to the United States in 1901 when Henryk was three years old and, upon their arrival in the new country, took the names of William and Mary Weiss.
+They settled in Buffalo, New York, and later moved to an Irish district in the north of Chicago.
 He had four siblings who survived infancy: Bernard (Bruno), Frederick, Violet and Joseph.
 Two others died during infancy.

 As a teenager, Weiss became a petty criminal.
 After he upset a fragrance shelf during a botched burglary as a youth, police dubbed him "The Perfume Burglar".
 He befriended the Irish-American Dean O'Banion.
 With Weiss and George "Bugs" Moran, O'Banion established the North Side Gang.
-Around that time Henry started to use the name Earl, a name bestowing the prestige of British earldom onto its holder.
+Around that time Henryk started to use the name Earl, a name bestowing the prestige of British earldom onto its holder.
 The criminal organization they founded eventually controlled bootlegging and other illicit activities in the northern part of Chicago.
 He was nicknamed "Hymie" and "Hymie the Pole", later in his career.
-Despite the "Jewish-sounding" moniker he was Polish-Catholic (besides his gun he always carried a rosary).
+Despite the Jewish-sounding surname he was Polish Roman Catholic.
+Besides his gun he always carried a rosary.
+Weiss was known to be against prostitution, fueling his scorn of the city's south side vice cartels.

-First coming into use during Prohibition, the phrase "one way ride" was reportedly first used by Northside Gang member Hymie Weiss, last seen driving off with Steve Wisniewski, a local criminal who had recently hijacked a Northside beer shipment, in July 1921.
+Weiss is credited with the first known use of the organized crime practice of the "one way ride", referring to a planned murder where the victim is lured or coerced into driving with their killers and is killed either en route to or upon arrival at a destination.
+Weiss was seen driving off with Steve Wisniewski, a local criminal who had recently hijacked a Northside beer shipment, in July 1921.

 Personality

-When Weiss's brother Fred was questioned about him in 1926, he replied, "I've seen him once in twenty years... that was when he shot me, six years ago."
-When photographers tried to snap his picture, Weiss would glare at them and say in a low voice, "You take a picture of me and I'll kill you."
+When Weiss' brother Fred was questioned about him in 1926, he replied, "I've seen him once in twenty years... that was when he shot me, six years ago".
+When photographers tried to snap his picture, Weiss would glare at them and say in a low voice, "You take a picture of me and I'll kill you".

 On one occasion, Weiss chased away at gunpoint a deputy U.S. Marshal who came to arrest a friend for violation of the Mann Act at a party he was attending.
 The marshal returned with reinforcements, arrested the friend, and confiscated a cache of alcohol and weapons.
-After the raid, Weiss filed a lawsuit to recover silk shirts and socks that he claimed the marshals had stolen; neither the government's charges nor the lawsuit came to anything.
+After the raid, Weiss filed a lawsuit to recover silk shirts, underwear, and socks that he claimed the marshals had stolen; neither the government's charges nor the lawsuit came to anything.

-Chicago journalist James O'Donnell Bennett is reputed to have called Weiss “the brainiest leader that North Side boozedom ever had.”
+Chicago journalist James O'Donnell Bennett is reputed to have called Weiss "the brainiest leader that North Side boozedom ever had".